monsif/kata-basket/README.md

 - as a user i need to show total cost of the basket
 - as a user i want to apply a discount on the basket ...

+Note: (In order to verify the system, please run the test classes).